Cinnamon and Kale

 Homepage link

-This easy fish chowder recipe is the simplest all-in-one fish soup ever.
-You can use frozen fish, so it is pretty much a store cupboard recipe.
+This easy fish chowder recipe is a simple all-in-one fish soup.
+You can use frozen fish, so it is pretty much a store cupboard chowder recipe.
 You can cook it from scratch in 30 minutes.
-And it reheats well, which makes it a very convenient, easy midweek dinner.
-It's also a one pot dinner, which cuts down on the washing up.
+And it reheats well, which makes it a very convenient, easy midweek fish dinner.
+It's also a one pot meal, which cuts down on the washing up.
 And of course it tastes delicious!

 What is a chowder?